 S05/237-6 (3) Any appeal concerning a semester grade must be made to the relevant course instructor no later than the end of the registration period of the following semester.
 Appeals against semester grades are finalized based on the principles laid out in Article 10(2).
-(4)In cases where the letter grades have been assigned inaccurately and/or an administrative/calculation mistake has been made, taking the relevant course instructor's application for a grade change into consideration, the relevant grade change takes place with the decision of the Department Council, Faculty Council and the University Executive Board, on the condition that the mistake has been supported by evidence, the relevant student has not graduated and/or the period between the announcement of the end of semester letter grades and the application for a grade change has not exceeded one calendar year.
-General Rules 11. one calonaal year Pertaining to (1) Examination questions are prepared by the relevant course instructor.
-In the multi-group courses where there are several instructors giving the same Administration of Exams course, the examination questions are prepared by the course coordinator with other instructors' contributions.
+(4) In cases where the letter grades have been assigned inaccurately and/or an administrative/calculation mistake has been made, taking the relevant course instructor's application for a grade change into consideration, the relevant grade change takes place with the decision of the Department Council, Faculty Council and the University Executive Board, on the condition that the mistake has been supported by evidence, the relevant student has not graduated and/or the period between the announcement of the end of semester letter grades and the application for a grade change has not exceeded one calendar year.
+General Rules 11.
+Pertaining to the Administration of Exams (1) Examination questions are prepared by the relevant course instructor.
+In multi-group courses where there are several instructors giving the same course, the examination questions are prepared by the course coordinator with other instructors' contributions.
 In such multi-group courses, examination questions are identical for each group.
 (2) Exam answer sheets are evaluated by the relevant course instructor.
 In multi-group courses, evaluation is carried out under the organization of the course coordinator.
 (3) In order to be eligible to sit for any exam, the student is required to present his/her EMU identification card.
-III FINAL PROV ISIONS (4) Exam answer sheets are kept by the relevant course instructor for one year at least.
-In the case of an instructor leaving the University during this period, the exam papers are handed to the relevant department. i III.
-FINAL PROV 12.
+III EINAL BROV ISIONS (4) Exam answer sheets are kept by the relevant course instructor for one year at least.
+In the case of an instructor leaving the University during this period, the exam papers are handed to the relevant department.
+III.
+FINAL PROV Executive 12.
 This By-law is executed by the Rector's Office.
-Power The Dynam to oxeduce by the Notion of Office.
-Coming into Force 13.
-This By-law comes into force following its approval by the Senate.
+Power .
+4. This by late to exceeded by the reside of Childs.
+Coming into Force This By-law comes into force following its approval by the Senate.
 Temporary 14.
-Provision (1) Re-sit examinations for the 2011 - 2012 academic year Spring and Fall Semesters will take place between 3 and 11 September 2012.
+(4) P Provision (1) Re-sit examinations for the 2011 - 2012 academic year Spring and Fall Semesters will take place between 3 and 11 September 2012.
 Students who fall into the following categories are entitled to take the re-sit examinations; (a) Students who received 'D-' or 'F' grades from courses taken during the 2011-2012 Academic Year Fall Semester and, at the same time, who did not re-take or repeat these courses during the Spring Semester of the 2011-2012 Academic Year,